 A Bit About My Tutor – Pros & Cons

-He is a native Spanish speaker and speaks fluent English and have 6 years of experience in teaching.
-He’s very polite and well prepared, though I didn’t expect him to look up the synonym for fortnight’s time 😀
+He is a native Spanish speaker and speaks fluent English and has 6 years of experience in teaching.
+He’s very polite and well prepared, though I didn’t expect him to look up the synonym for fortnight’s time.

 The session was like having a lesson in a traditional classroom.
 I felt like a kid because I was asked to read the instructions and the questions repeatedly.
 I get that he wanted to know my pronunciation, so a couple of times is ok, but the entire session?
 I knew that he knew my pronunciation is good because he complimented it a few times.